-The Office for Accessibility Services (OAS) approves academic accommodation requests for students with diagnosed disabilities.
+Accessibility Services (AS) approves academic accommodation requests for students with diagnosed disabilities.
 According to the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), a disability is defined as any mental or physical impairment that substantially limits one or more major life activities.
 In determining the extent of one’s limitation, the nature, severity, duration, and impact of the impairment are relevant factors.
 Major life activities include, but are not limited to, seeing, hearing, walking, breathing, speaking, learning, reading, communicating, and mental/emotional processes such as thinking, concentrating and interacting with others.
 Chronic conditions that are substantially limiting when active may also be disabilities.
 This would include, for example, episodic conditions such as bipolar disorder.
 A temporary impairment that may have permanent or residual long-term effects, such as a concussion resulting in permanent brain damage, may also rise to the level of disability.
 In short, an impairment, or its resultant effects must be sufficiently severe and sufficiently long-term to rise to the level of disability, but it need not be permanent.

 Eligibility for reasonable accommodations is established through a variety of sources including the student’s self report, observation and interaction with the student and documentation from external sources including health care providers and educational professionals.
 Considerable weight will be given to documents that establish a link between the disability, barriers encountered in a post-secondary setting and a student’s experience and accommodation history.
-OAS may ask the student to provide additional information if the submitted documentation is incomplete or does not support the student’s request for accommodations.
+AS may ask the student to provide additional information if the submitted documentation is incomplete or does not support the student’s request for accommodations.

 The following guidelines are offered to assist students in providing documentation to establish their need for reasonable accommodations.
 Ideally, documentation is: